 The KPI or Key Performance Indicator is yet another visual tool to aid planners in making informed scheduling decisions.
-Every action such as optimize or move is represented on the horizontal axes while the corresponding outcome can be viewed on the vertical axes.
+Every action such as optimize or move is represented on the horizontal axes while the corresponding outcome can be viewed vertically.

-The KPI Pane is an important scheduling tool in PlanetTogether but it also acts as an analytical suite to balance multiple objectives from many different perspectives.
-For every action and scheduling choice made within PlanetTogether, there are a number of factors that are affected.
+The KPI Pane is an important scheduling tool in PlanetTogether, but it also acts as an analytical suite to balance multiple objectives from many different perspectives.
+For every action and scheduling choice made within PlanetTogether, several factors are affected.

-For example, decreasing the number of late jobs might be a great change in terms of order delivery and customer satisfaction, but may not be financially feasible in the long run.
-On the other hand, reducing costs is profitable, but may also come at the price of upsetting customers with late deliveries.
+For example, decreasing the number of late jobs might be a great change in order delivery and customer satisfaction.
+Still, it may not be financially feasible in the long run.
+On the other hand, reducing costs is profitable but may also come at the price of upsetting customers with late deliveries.

-KPIs are therefore used by planners and C-level officers to see the costs and benefits of the proposed schedule.
-The KPI pane has a variable number of indicators or criteria that can be tracked and the graph will show how each schedule change affects the tracked criteria.
-Each point on the graph serves as a possible undo point, and the planner can use the graph to "undo" back to any action by simply clicking on the point and selecting "Undo back to this point".
+Therefore, planners and C-level officers use KPIs to see the costs and benefits of the proposed schedule.
+The KPI pane has a variable number of indicators or criteria that can be tracked, and the graph will show how each schedule change affects the tracked criteria.
+In addition, each point on the graph serves as a possible undo point, and the planner can use the graph to "undo" back to any action by simply clicking on the point and selecting "Undo back to this point."